Notes On Supermanifolds and Integration: Complex and Smooth Supermanifolds

 In each of the above constructions, let $\M_L$ be the moduli space parametrizing the possible choices of $\Sigma_L$, and let $\M_R$ be the moduli space parametrizing $\Sigma_R$.
 Concretely, for either the heterotic string or Type II, $\M_R$ is the moduli space $\MM$ of super Riemann surfaces and its reduced space is what we will call $\M_\spin$, which parametrizes an ordinary Riemann surface with a choice of spin structure.
 As for $\M_L$, for the heterotic string, it is what we will call $\M$, the moduli space of ordinary Riemann surfaces; for Type II, it is again the moduli space $\MM$ of super Riemann surfaces.
 The reduced space of $\M_L\times \M_R$ is therefore $\M\times \M_\spin$ for the heterotic string, or $\M_\spin\times \M_\spin$ for Type II.

 If we simply let $\Sigma_L$ and $\SIgma_R$ vary independently, the moduli space parametrizing $\Sigma_L\times \SIgma_R$ is the product $\M_L\times \M_R$.
 However, in string theory, we do not let $\Sigma_L$ and $\Sigma_R$ vary independently.
 Roughly speaking, the bosonic moduli of $\Sigma_L$ are supposed to be complex conjugates of the bosonic moduli of $\SIgma_R$, though we want no relation between the odd moduli of $\Sigma_L$ and those of $\Sigma_R$.
 To implement this, we proceed as follows.
-In the reduced space $(\M_L\times \M_R)_\red$, we define a submanifold $\varGamma_\red$ by requiring that the complex structures of the ordinary Riemann surfaces parametrized by $\M_{L,\red}$ and $\M_{R,\red}$ are complex conjugates (one places on restriction on the spin structures).
-Then in the usual way, we thicken $\varGamma_\red$ slightly to a subsupermanifold $\varGamma\subset \M_L\times \M_R$ of the same codimension.
-(This definition has been given in \cite{DEF}, p.
-95. As usual, we could replace $\varGamma_\red$ by any cycle sufficiently close to the one stated.)
+In the reduced space $(\M_L\times \M_R)_\red$, we define a submanifold $\varGamma_\red$ by requiring that the complex structures of the ordinary Riemann surfaces parametrized by $\M_{L,\red}$ and $\M_{R,\red}$ are complex conjugates (one assumes no relationship between the spin structures).
+Then in the usual way, we thicken $\varGamma_\red$ slightly to a subsupermanifold $\varGamma\subset \M_L\times \M_R$ of the same codimension.\footnote{This definition has been given in \cite{DEF}, p.
+95. As usual, we could replace $\varGamma_\red$ by any cycle sufficiently close to the one stated.}

 $\varGamma$ has the necessary properties to be the integration cycle of superstring perturbation theory.
 The worldsheet path integral determines a holomorphic section (defined in a neighborhood of $\varGamma_\red$) of the holomorphic Berezinian $\mathit{Ber}(\M_L\times \M_R)$.
 For the usual reasons, subject to a caveat that we explain momentarily, the integral of this section over $\varGamma$ does not depend on the choice of $\varGamma$.